Local Facts and Trivia

 Military Standards/Government Procurement

-Military standards and specifications may be obtained locally from the Mahoning Valley Technical Procurement Center.
+Military standards and specifications may be obtained locally from the Ohio Procurement Technical Assistance Center at YSU.
 This non-profit agency was established to provide counseling and guidance to companies seeking to sell products and services to government agencies.

 Internet searching for selected, unrestricted military standards and specifications is also available at Assist Quick Search, a site of the Department of Defense.
 Assist Quick Search is a free service.

 The library owns maps showing abandoned underground mines for Mahoning, Trumbull, and Columbiana counties in Ohio, and for Sharon, PA.
-Online access is available through the Abandoned Underground Mine Locator for the State of Ohio at Mine and Well Locators – Ohio DNR Division of Mineral Resources Management
+Online access to locate Mines in the State of Ohio is available at Ohio Mines Locator – ODNR Division of GIS & Mapping Services.

 This is “a large glacial boulder of red granite.”
 It was originally located in Yellow Creek.
 Legend has it that William McKinley used to dive off the rock into the creek.
 It was moved from Yellow Creek to Riverside Cemetery by the Morse family and became a family monument.
 “A considerable portion of the stone is under ground as it was intended to have it show the ground line the same as the water line as it lay in Yellow Creek.”
 (Sources: Poland Historical Highlights; Poland by Robert L. Zorn page 61; Morse Rock-RiversideCemeteryJournal.com)

-Mr. Peanut is a local curiosity that refers to a small, metal silhouette sculpture in the shape of “Mr. Peanut” (Planter’s Peanuts fame) that is welded atop the Spring Common Bridge in Youngstown.
+Mr. Peanut is a local curiosity that refers to a small, metal silhouette sculpture in the shape of “Mr. Peanut” (Planter’s Peanuts fame) that is welded atop the Fallen Fire Fighter’s Memorial Bridge (formerly known as the Spring Common Bridge) in Youngstown.
 Cut from one-quarter inch steel plate and approximately eighteen inches in height, the Mr. Peanut sculpture is welded on the bridge’s Mahoning Avenue side and is viewable by travelers moving toward the downtown area.
 Its origin is credited to Dick Tranick and Jim Mansky, who were part of a crew of plumbers and steamfitters that were laying pipeline across the Mahoning River in the summer and fall of 1986.
 The metalwork was meant to be a comical tribute to John Cashbaugh, a member of the crew, who was known for his “nutty” solutions to worksite problems.

 (Source: Jane Tims, “For the Record, Let Me Clear Up a Couple of Things,” Vindicator 9-8-92, B1:2)